valohai/docs/source/howto/setup/shared-cache.rst

 .. tab:: GCP Fileshare

-    You can either use an existing, or create a new GCP Fileshare.
+    You can either use an existing one or create a new GCP Fileshare.

     .. tip::